commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer payment_method:disable ID`

-Send this attribute if you want to mark the payment method as disabled.
+Send this attribute if you want to mark this resource as disabled.

 ```sh-session
 USAGE